The Women Rulers Of Ancient Greece We Need To Remember

 Ancient Greece was a society where we can observe both these lines of thought.
-The concept of male superiority is a familiar and common one for the ancient Greeks but on the other hand there notable cases of functional and productive societies that honoured females as natural rulers.
+The concept of male superiority is a familiar and common one for the Ancient Greeks but on the other hand there are notable cases of functional and productive societies that honoured females as natural rulers.

 The Cretan Women Rulers

 … Krinus, with the shaking of what the bull did, took turns and jumped softly like a feather on the back of the bull.
 She stood firmly on her hands and struck her feet twice in the air and suddenly she put all her power and she made air flip and fell behind the bull.

 (Extract by the novel In the palaces of Knossos by Nikos Kazantzakis)

 Minoan Crete held a very different role for women than the typical male dominated society.
 The Minoan woman was ubiquitous.
 Not only were women involved in the religious and social life in Minoan civilization but it would be more correct to say that they were the center of it.
 The strength, bravery, grace and beauty of the women rulers of Crete were an ideal ensemble that represented the culture of Crete and created feelings of respect and pride.

 The way that the Cretans understand and symbolize power clearly shows that the woman was the real ruler.
 It is also important to remember, that the Minoan civilization and religion is 1000 years older than the Classical Greek era which explains why the Cretan pantheon is slightly different than the twelfth god system.
 The Throne Room in Knossos Palace in Crete which holds both a religious and a secular character belongs to the Great Goddess and the Priest- King as well.
 Unlike the twelfth god religion it is the Great Goddess who is the superior one and the ruler of the pantheon, not the young male god.

 ☞ Related: 5 Olympian Gods & Their Greek Island